Breast Care Unit

 If you have been referred to King’s for routine breast screening please see our breast screening webpage.
 The NHS Cancer Screening Programme website has a step by step guide to breast screening.
 Public Health England also has a full guide to screening.

 If you are referred to the Breast Care Unit by your GP (General Practitioner) you will receive an appointment letter with full details of your appointment.
+Read what will happen at your appointment in an easy read format.

 How we will care for you